 But to promote your Facebook Live stream, says Conley, “It’s really about doing a social image and spreading the word that you are going live at a specific time.”

 Don’t rule out using social media to promote live streams on other platforms, too.
 Some of them, like YouTube, allow you to link your social accounts and push content in multiple places.
-And if your guests are active on social media, leverage that -- include links to their handles in any related content, and ask them to promote the event with their own networks.
+And if your guests are active on social media, leverage that by including links to their handles in any related content, and ask them to promote the event with their own networks.

 Is there anything worse than a moment of awkward, dumbfounded silence?